gemigon/optimizing-superintelligence-framework/README.md

 <img src="graphics/human computer stack.png">

 To get up to speed quickly on this project, start with the core principles contained in the beginning sections (Universal Agent Archetypes, Universal Laws of Sociodynamics, Universal Justice, Universal Social Power).
-The founding document (anonymous) for this project is available as a backport reference (The Optopian Strategy) in the docs folder.
+The founding document (anonymous) for this project is available as a backport reference (The Optopian Strategy) in the founding-docs folder.

 Collaboration can be directly addressed by contacting the project curator (gemigon at gmx dot com).